tingying-he/tingying-he/README.md

-Hi, I am Tingying He,
+Hi, I’m Tingying.
+I’m a Research Scientist at the University of Utah, specializing in information visualization.

-I am a research scientist at University of Utah.
-My research focuses on information visualization.
-To know more about me, you can visit my personal website: https://tingying-he.github.io/
+To learn more about me, please visit my personal website: https://tingying-he.github.io/.

 <!---
 tingying-he/tingying-he is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.